zuozhenggh/learning-library/content-management-library/apex-integration/lab4-capture/capture.md

-# Setup Content Capture
+# Configure Content Capture

 ## Introduction

 In this lab we will configure “Capture” capabilities to ingest email attachment from a configured email address and store that in asset repository.

-Estimated Lab Time: 10 minutes
+Estimated Lab Time: 15 minutes

 ### Background